Nanotechnology — Set 2

 Correct Answer: A. Bottom-up approach

-The bottom-up approach starts at the molecular level to assemble larger, more complex systems.
-It mimics biological processes where nature builds everything from individual cells and molecules.
-This contrast with the top-down approach which carves small features out of larger blocks.
+• **Bottom-up approach** = The bottom-up approach starts at the molecular level to assemble larger, more complex systems. • **Key significance** — It mimics biological processes where nature builds everything from individual cells and molecules. • 💡 Wrong-option analysis: B: Top-down approach is a different concept; C: Side-to-side approach is a different concept; D: Inside-out approach is a different concept.

 Which organization in India launched the 'Nano Mission' in 2007 to promote research and development?